Ceci007/Ceci007/README.md

 ## I'm a Frontend Engineer

 - 🔭 I'm currently reviewing my React skills.
-- 🌱 I want to improve my software developer skills.
+- 🌱 I want to improve my software engineer skills.
 - 👯 I’m looking to collaborate with other developers to create a great app.
 - 🥅 2021 Goals: Work for an international company.
 - ⚡ Fun fact: I can play guitar (not very well but it's fun).